mit-orcd/orcd-docs-edit/docs/software/python.md

 ---
 # Installing Python Packages

 Python is provided on Engaging through a set of `miniforge` [modules](modules.md).
-Check `module avail` to see a list of available versions.
+Check `module avail miniforge` to see a list of available versions.
 Miniforge is a conda distribution created by the community that maintains the conda-forge channel, is open source, and doesn't require purchasing a license to use.

 To load the latest version of `miniforge` you can run: